Last updated on September 7th, 2019 at 06:32 pm

 The idea of starting your own CrossFit gym might sound challenging or outright impossible, but it’s actually not that far of a stretch.

-The number of resources that are around to help you in your endeavors have tripled with the accessibility.
+The number of resources that are around to help you in your endeavors has tripled with the accessibility.

 Of the Internet as well as other sources and people who have done what you are thinking about doing at this very moment.